polgfred/dungeon-js/README.md

 Dungeon of Doom is a small, turn-based dungeon crawler.
 You explore a 7-floor maze, fight monsters, collect treasures, and decide when to press deeper or retreat.

+## What to Expect

+- Rooms may contain features, monsters, or treasure.
+- Monsters trigger an encounter where you can fight, run, or cast spells.
+- Scrolls grant spell charges.
+Spells can protect you, deal damage, weaken foes, or teleport you.
+- Vendors sell better gear, scrolls, and potions.
+- Flares reveal nearby rooms on your current floor.

 ## How to Play

 1. Start the game and choose a seed, race, and starting gear.